Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Methodology

-\textbf{Independent Coordinate Sampling.} To make the search tractable in high dimensions, we exploit the structure of multivariate spaces by sampling each dimension $n \in \{1, \dots, N\}$ independently.
+\textbf{Independent Coordinate Sampling.} To avoid the combinatorial explosion associated with enumerating all integer points in this hypercube, we approximate the neighborhood via probabilistic sampling.
+We exploit the structure of multivariate spaces by sampling each dimension $n \in \{1, \dots, N\}$ independently.
 We interpret the proto-action $\hat{a}$ as the mode of a sampling distribution over $\calB(\hat{a})$ and draw $K$ candidate actions.
 The probability of sampling a candidate $a'$ decreases with its distance from $\hat{a}$, effectively creating a soft trust region.
 To estimate probabilities, we can use a softmax over the negative absolute distances or apply a linear scheme:

-with $a'_{\calB}$ being options in $\calB(\hat a)$ and $\tau_s$ being the sampling temperature parameter.
+for each dimension $n \in \{1, \dots, N\}$ independently, with $a'_{\calB}$ being integer options in $\calB(\hat a)$ and $\tau_s$ being the sampling temperature parameter.
 In our experiments, we use the linear scheme with $\tau_s=1$, which depends less on the magnitude of distances than the softmax scheme.
 By design, independent coordinate sampling fulfills the Chebyshev Distance constraint.
-While the total action space $|\mathcal{A}|$ is massive, SDN only requires $K$ samples to obtain a local directional estimate of the objective landscape.
-Because the $L_\infty$ trust region remains volumetrically stable in high dimensions (Prop.~\ref{prop:chebyshev_invariance}), $K$ does not need to scale with $|\mathcal{A}|$.
-Instead, $K$ is governed by the smoothness of the latent manifold, allowing for high-performance updates with as few as 20 samples in spaces of size $10^{20}$.
-As a consistent statistical estimator (App.~\ref{app:consistency}), SDN maintains this linear complexity $\mathcal{O}(N \cdot K)$ regardless of the total action cardinality, providing a tractable alternative to exhaustive or axial search.
+While the total action space $|\mathcal{A}|$ is massive, SDN only requires $K$ samples to obtain a local estimate of the value landscape.
+Because the $L_\infty$ trust region remains volumetrically stable in high dimensions (App.~\ref{app:chebyshev_invariance}), $K$ does not need to scale with $|\mathcal{A}|$.
+Instead, $K$ is governed by the smoothness of the latent manifold, allowing for high-performance inference with as few as 20 samples in spaces of size $10^{20}$.
+We provide a practical guide to choosing $L$ and $K$ in App.~\ref{app:hyperparams}.
+In general, we choose $L$ between 1 and 10, and $K$ between 10 and 100, maintaining computational efficiency even in large-scale action spaces.

+Independent coordinate sampling reduces the search complexity from exponential $\mathcal{O}((2L)^{N})$ to linear $\mathcal{O}(N \cdot K)$, enabling scalability to dimensions where $N > 100$ while retaining local neighborhood coverage.
+Crucially, as a consistent statistical estimator (App.~\ref{app:consistency}), SDN maintains linear complexity regardless of the total action cardinality $|A|$, providing a computationally tractable alternative to exhaustive or axial search in high-dimensional manifolds.